damionx7/Zettel-Notes-Documentation/docs/note/editor/zettelkasten.md

 ### Table of contents

-To display table of contents, add `[TOC]` tag anywhere in note in a new line.
+To display table of contents, add `[TOC]` at start of note or just after YAML frontmatter.

 To enable table of contents for all notes, tick `Table of Contents (TOC)` settings option in `Settings > Editor and Viewer`.